-I made the decision to allow my husband to plug this baby with a dummy and carry him around keeping him happy and quiet while I napped, or I truly felt I would pass out. (turns out he had a posterior tongue tie hence the hunger – but that is a different blog post altogether).
+I made the decision to allow my husband to pop the dummy in baby and carry him around keeping him happy and quiet while I napped, or I truly felt I would pass out.

-I look at a dummy as a backup option or something to phase out, firstly try to settle your baby to sleep in their cot or bassinet, if 20 minutes has passed and your baby under 12 weeks is not settling to sleep, either offer them a top up feed and try again, or move to using a dummy.
+You can use them as a backup option or something to phase out, firstly try to settle your baby to sleep in their cot or bassinet, (try the shush pat if you're stuck) if 20 minutes has passed and your baby under 12 weeks is not settling to sleep, either offer them a top up feed and try again, or move to using a dummy.

 Count your blessings

 Other babies the dummy will slip in and out 4-10 times as you try to get them off to sleep, you will dream about using duct tape to hold it in, they will wake every 45 minutes throughout the day crying for their lost dummy – or at night every 2 hours you will be leaning over to pop that dummy back in…..